 Things didn't get serious until our second daughter, Katie, was diagnosed with a wheat allergy 18 months later.
 Unlike Emily, this child still lived at home.
 Figuring out how to navigate the gluten free world suddenly became very real.
 And while many new (and wonderful) products were available, there was a dearth of good gluten free baked goods.
 That's when the idea of a gluten free bakery began, inspired by the joy and sweetness that something as simple as a cupcake can bring to the most ordinary day.

-Nearly five years have passed since then.
+Many years have passed since then.
 After hundreds of hours developing, testing, tweaking, and even tossing recipes, we've arrived at a list of cookies, cakes, cupcakes, quick breads, brownies and other sweet treats that aren't just good for gluten free...they are every bit as delicious as traditional baked goods.

-As one of our favorite, non-gluten sensitive friends says, "[It] tastes like gluten!"
+As one of our favorite, non-gluten sensitive friends says, "It tastes like gluten!"
 We take it as the highest compliment.